 Jennifer Helferich has been involved with beading and other crafts since 2004 and sells her handcrafted jewelry locally.
 She has been a youth group leader since 2008.

 Allen Horstman, Ph.D., J.D., began his career as an attorney and is Professor Emeritus at Albion College where he taught history, law, and social science for 27 years.
-Allen has published three books as well as numerous articles and book reviews.
+Allen has published several books, his most recent is "Christianity - A Guide for the Thoughtful".

 Nan Horstman, M.S., Ed.
 Spec., a retired teacher and elementary school principal, has taken and taught many cooking classes.

 Cheryl Janz graduated from the Culinary Institute of America in Hyde Park, NY, and previously taught culinary classes at the College of DuPage in Glen Ellyn, IL.
-She has recently moved back to Michigan where she enjoys cooking with the many local products.
+She currently offers services as a personal chef.

-Jerrold Jenkins is the President and CEO of Jenkins Group, Inc., a service company for independent publishers, small presses, and the information industry.
+Jerrold Jenkins is the President and CEO of Jenkins Group, Inc., serving independent publishers, small presses, and the information industry.
 Jerrold is the publisher of two trade magazines—Small Press and Publishing Entrepreneur and has authored two books, Inside the Bestsellers and Publish to Win.

-Scott Johnson, an admitted geek, has been building, tweaking, and tuning computers for over 20 years.
+Scott Johnson, an admitted geek, has been building, tweaking, and tuning computers for more than 20 years.
 He has extensive experience in tutoring users for home and business.
 He owns the Stained Glass Cabinet Company.

 Steve Kellman, B.A., is an award-winning journalist with a decade of newspaper experience.
 He is the Coordinator of Web Content at NMC and an adjunct instructor.